forensant/pakiki-frontend-gtk/README.md

 To run, you'll require Pākiki Core in the same directory [https://github.com/forensant/pakiki-core/](https://github.com/forensant/pakiki-core/)

+If you're also updating the code within that, a symlink is recommended.

  ## Running
  A basic run can be launched with:
  ```GSETTINGS_SCHEMA_DIR=src/ ./com.forensant.pakiki```